reml-group/Deliberation-on-Priors/README.md

 >
 > - `data/test/{cwq,webqsp}_500.jsonl`: A set of 500 test questions, each with at least one valid ground path.
 We excluded ungroundable questions caused by limitations in RoG’s subgraphs to ensure reliable inference and evaluation.
 > - `data/PG/{cwq,webqsp}_500.jsonl`: Corresponding path generation results obtained using our fine-tuned model (already run through the `scripts/path_generation.sh` script).
+> - `data/test/metaqa_600.jsonl`, `data/PG/metaqa_600.jsonl`: For MetaQA, we sample 600 test questions in total — 200 from each of the 1-hop, 2-hop, and 3-hop subsets — ensuring coverage across different reasoning depths.
+Path generation has also been completed in advance for convenience.
 >
 > These test files allow users to directly run the **Instantiation** and **Introspection** stages **without training or deploying** the full path generation model.
 >
 > This greatly facilitates faster debugging and exploration of our core reasoning pipeline.
 >
-> Additionally, using a 500-sample subset keeps experiments more economical while preserving representativeness.
+> Additionally, using a 500/600-sample subset keeps experiments more economical while preserving representativeness.

 #### c.
 Introspection
 The ***Introspection*** stage is the core component of our framework.
 It performs iterative reasoning by combining large language models with constraint-aware path selection.